resolve109/study-aws-sa/aws-study-guide.md

   - More suitable for high IOPS workloads than S3-based solutions
   - Offers better throughput for file systems requiring high performance
   - Allows maintaining control over user permissions with the same serverless benefits
+- **AS2 Protocol Support**:
+  - Supports Applicability Statement 2 (AS2) protocol for secure file transfers
+  - Can be integrated with custom identity providers through AWS Lambda functions
+  - Provides secure and reliable transfer of data over the Internet
+  - More suitable for AS2 protocol requirements than DataSync, AppFlow, or Storage Gateway

 ## Security and Identity Services